arh-eu/gds-cpp-messages/README.md

     };
 ```

 As you see the Message inherits from the `Packable` structure, which is a simple interface for messages that are sent to or by the GDS.
-These objects have two methods used for packing them via the MessagePack; the `pack(..)` puts them into a messagepack buffer while the `unpack(..)` initalizes them from a messagepack object.
+These objects have two methods used for packing them via the MessagePack; the `pack(..)` puts them into a messagepack buffer while the `unpack(..)` initializes them from a messagepack object.
 Packable objects can be validated (the constraints on the objects should be checked here).
 For easier reading, these objects also have a string representation, that is obtained by the `to_string()` method, inherited from the `Stringable` interface.

 ```cpp